Dženis Beganović

 Dženis Beganović (born 23 March 1996) is a former Bosnian professional footballer who plays as a forward.

 Club career

 Željezničar

 Born in Sarajevo, Beganović started off his career in the youth team of hometown club Željezničar in 2006.
-In 2014, he debuted for the first team of Željezničar as a 18 year old.
+In 2014, he debuted for the first team of Željezničar as an 18 year old.

 On 16 July 2015, in a 2015–16 UEFA Europa League second qualifying round match against Ferencvárosi, Beganović scored in the 90th minute for Željezničar (Željezničar won 1–0 in Hungary, while in Sarajevo, they won 2–0 and qualified for the third round), securing them qualification to the third qualifying round.

 In January 2017, Beganović was loaned out to Metalleghe-BSI for the remainder of the 2016–17 Bosnian Premier League season.

 On 18 December 2017, after 3 years playing for the club, he left Željezničar.

 Kom

 On 21 February 2018, Beganović signed with Montenegrin First League club Kom.
 On 7 June 2018, not even four months after joining Kom, he left the club.